matosovaolga/matosovaolga/README.md

-- 👋 Hi, I’m @matosovaolga
-- 👀 I’m interested in frontend work and projects on React or Angular
-- 🌱 I’m currently learning Node.js
+- 👋 Hi, I’m Olga Matosova.
+I graduated The National Technical University "Kharkiv Polytechnic Institute".
+I'm living in Ukraine and  work as a fullstack software engineer.My favourite technology in frontend are React or Angular and in backend Node.js

 <!---
 matosovaolga/matosovaolga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.